-OVERVIEW: The Mary Kay Foundation focuses its disease-related grantmaking on cancers that affect women, including but not limited to breast, cervical, uterine, and ovarian cancers.
+OVERVIEW: The Mary Kay Foundation’s disease-related grantmaking centers on cancers that affect women, including but not limited to breast, cervical, uterine, and ovarian cancers.

 IP TAKE: Mary Kay Foundation is a bit vague as to how grantseekers can apply for funding.
 Best bet is to get in touch and make an introduction.

-Foundation-wide, Mary Kay grants typically fall in the $10,000 to $20,000—though cancer research grants are usually larger, at around $100,000.
-One such grant recently went to the Pennsylvania State College of Medicine.
+Foundation-wide, Mary Kay grants typically fall in the $10,000 to $20,000—though cancer research grants may be up to $100,000.
 To learn more about the types of research Mary Kay Foundation supports, explore its recent Cancer Grant Recipients list.

 The Mary Kay Foundation accepts application through its online portal.
 Deadlines for cancer research grants generally fall in February.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).